 - Lightly grease the air fryer basket.

 - Arrange the paneer sticks in the air fryer.
+Lightly brush or spray with oil.
 Cook at 180 degrees or 360F for 5 minutes.

 - Turn the paneer sticks and cook for 5 more minutes, then serve.